The Isoperimetric Profile of a Noncompact Riemannian Manifold for Small Volumes: Introduction

 The \textbf{center of mass} of $f$ with respect to the measure $\mu$ is the minimum of $\mathcal{E}$ on $M$, provided that it exists and is unique. \end{Def} In particular, we can speak about the center of mass of a hypersurface of small diameter (we apply this definition to the $(n-1)$-dimensional measure of the boundary).
 The main result on pseudo-bubbles is the following theorem. \begin{Thm}[\cite{NarAnn}, Theorem $1$] Let $M$ be a complete Riemannian manifold.
-Denote $\mathcal{F}^{k,\alpha}$ be the fiber bundle on $M$ where the fiber over $p$ is the space of $C^{k,\alpha}$ functions on the unit tangent sphere $T^1_p M$.
-There exists a $C^{\infty}$ map, $\beta:M\times ]0,Vol(M)[\rightarrow\mathcal{F}^{2,\alpha}$ such that for all $p\in M$, and all sufficiently small $v>0$, the hypersurface $exp_p (\beta(p,v)(\theta )\theta) $ is the unique pseudo-bubble with center of mass $p$ enclosing a volume $v$. \end{Thm} \paragraph{Remark:} If $g$ is an isometry of $M$, $g$ sends pseudo-bubbles to pseudo-bubbles and $g\circ\beta =\beta\circ g$ ($g$ acts only on the first factor $M$).\\
+Let $\mathcal{F}^{k,\alpha}$ be the fiber bundle on $M$ whose fiber over $p$ is the space of $C^{k,\alpha}$ functions on the unit tangent sphere $T^1_p M$.
+There exists a $C^{\infty}$ map, $\beta:M\times ]0,Vol(M)[\rightarrow\mathcal{F}^{2,\alpha}$ such that for all $p\in M$, and all sufficiently small $v>0$, the hypersurface $exp_p (\beta(p,v)(\theta )\theta)$ is the unique pseudo-bubble with center of mass $p$ enclosing a volume $v$. \end{Thm} \paragraph{Remark:} In general the volume $v$ depends on the point $p$, but it can be chosen to depend continuously on the point $p$.
+In the case of manifolds with $C^{2,\alpha}$-bounded geometry, there is a uniform upper bound $\bar{v}=\bar{v}(n,k,\alpha, Q)$ such that the conclusion of the preceding theorem is true for every $p\in M$ and every $0<v<\bar{v}$. \paragraph{Remark:} If $g$ is an isometry of $M$, $g$ sends pseudo-bubbles to pseudo-bubbles and $g\circ\beta =\beta\circ g$ ($g$ acts only on the first factor $M$).\\